Eurovision Song Contest 2006: Stage design

 ERT announced that the British company Stage One has been appointed to build the set for the contest.
 Stage One had designed the sets for the Opening and Closing ceremonies of the 2004 Summer Olympics.
 The broadcaster have announced that the concept will be rich with traditional Greek elements, paying homage to the country's history and culture.
 The stage for the contest was designed by Greek stage designer Elias Ledakis.
 He would go on to design the stage for the Junior Eurovision Song Contest 2013 in Kyiv, Ukraine.
 The stage was a replica of an ancient Greek amphitheatre.

 Postcards

 As it was referred, the theme "Feel The Rhythm" was also the basis for the postcards, which emphasized Greece's historical significance as well as being a major modern tourist destination.
 The postcards filmed between March and April 2006.
 The host broadcaster ERT spent €3 million on the production of the 37 postcards.
 Fanis Papathanisiou of ERT said: "An impressive, international tourism campaign is expensive as well.
 The Eurovision Song Contest is a perfect platform to achieve equal or even better results.
 That's why it is worth the investment".
-To decide what to show in the postcards, ERT hold surveys in all participating countries, asking what people associate Greece with.
+To decide what to show in the postcards, ERT held surveys in all of the participating countries, asking people what they associate Greece with.